leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 I have a folder on my desktop where I keep all of my projects, so we'll start by cd-ing into that directory and running <mark style="background-color: lightgrey">npx create-react-app simple-file-uploader</mark> in the terminal.

 From there we're going to install Simple File Upload.
-They have a React package for it, so we'll just ```npm install react-simple-file-upload```, and voila- we have it ready to use.
+They have a React package for it, so we'll just <mark style="background-color: lightgrey">npm install react-simple-file-upload</mark>, and voila- we have it ready to use.

 Simple File Upload is a paid solution, so you'll have to create an account and get an API key- which we'll use later in the project.
 Once we have all of that ready then we can jump into the code!

 Now let's get our local server running.
-In your terminal you want to ```cd YOUR_PROJECT_NAME``` and then run `npm run start`.
+In your terminal you want to <mark style="background-color: lightgrey">cd YOUR_PROJECT_NAME</mark> and then run <mark style="background-color: lightgrey">npm run start</mark>.
 Boom!
 Let's go!

 ### Summary:

 1. npx create-react-app simple-file-uploader
 2. npm install react-simple-file-upload
 3. Create an account at simplefileupload.com and grab your API key
-4. CD into your project folder and run ```npm run start```
+4. CD into your project folder and run <mark style="background-color: lightgrey">npm run start</mark>

 ## Getting into the Code